[Updated to reflect the revised launch date of October 7th 2019]

 Buy an Aerotec Sea Hunt

-You can pre-order an Aerotec Sea Hunt soon – probably August but this is to be confirmed.
+You can pre-order an Aerotec Sea Hunt on Kickstarter from October 7th.
 The watch and strap will be AUD399, with an optional meteorite dial upgrade at AUD150.
 The bracelet is AUD45 extra, and the NATO strap will be offered as a stretch goal if the campaign significantly beats its target.
 Sign up for updates at http://www.aerotecwatches.com/